Ehanlion/mist_obsidian/3. The Potions Index/Potions with Herbalism Kit.md

 	Ingredients: Black Sap, Mindflayer Stinkhorn, Mandrake Root
 #### Potion of Protection
 A steel grey, mirky liquid with tiny, yellow, green, red, blue, purple, white and black beads floating around in it.
-Drinking this potion grants the drinker immunity to all status effects apart from prone, grappeled, restrained or unconsious for 1 hour.
+Drinking this potion grants the drinker immunity to all status effects apart from prone, grappled, restrained or unconscious for 1 hour.

 	Ingredients: Hagfinger, Idle Claws, White Ghost Orchid Seed
 #### Potion of Supreme Healing